fieldtrip/website/faq/source/coordsys.md

     - /faq/coordsys/
 ---

-# How are the different head and MRI coordinate systems defined?

 {% include markup/yellow %}
 To understand the coordinate system in which data is expressed, you should consider: